What’s The Best Way To Learn To Code?

 Job opportunities.
 How easy (or hard) will it be to get hired?

-Unless you’re applying for one of the large FAANG companies (Facebook, Amazon, Apple, Netflix, Google) you can pretty much get employed at any tech company with no prior experience as long as you're able to demonstrate that you have the skills to do the job.
+Unless you’re applying for one of the large FAANG companies (Facebook, Amazon, Apple, Netflix, Google), you can pretty much get employed at any tech company with no prior experience as long as you're able to demonstrate that you have the skills to do the job.

-It comes down to the projects on your own portfolio website, likely having an active github account and your ability to solve the interview questions that will get you hired at 90% of tech companies.
+It all comes down to the projects on your own portfolio website, likely having an active github account and your ability to solve the interview questions that will get you hired at 90% of tech companies.

-Note: You may find some industries easier to be hired in, due to their niche.
+However, you may find some industries easier to be hired in, due to their niche.

-For example, you might be able to fast-track your way into the tech industry by focusing on certain fields such as DevOps, Cyber Security or Web3 that might not need as much training as programming/coding.
+You might be able to fast-track your way into the tech industry by focusing on certain fields such as DevOps, Cyber Security or Web3 that might not need as much training as programming/coding.

 Most traditional programs don’t typically cover these either so you'll likely have to choose the Self-Taught or Academy route if you're interested in these industries.